-I created MS Mommy Blog to chronicle my journey through motherhood, healthy living, and managing my Multiple Sclerosis (MS).
+I created the MS Mommy Blog to chronicle my journey through motherhood, healthy living, and managing my Multiple Sclerosis (MS).
 MS is an autoimmune disease that attacks the central nervous system and though there are several different types of MS, my current status is a benign form of Relapse-Remitting (RRMS).

 For many, the best option to manage RRMS is through disease-modifying therapies or drugs.
 There are many medications on the market that help minimize the impact of each exacerbation: I have personal experience with Copaxone and Tecfidera.